 - 2¼ tsp all purpose adobo seasoning available in Latin/ethnic food aisle

 - olive oil spray, for air frying

 Place each boneless pork chops between 2 sheets of waxed paper and use the smooth side of a mallet (or a rolling pin) to pound them until they're very thin.
 If you think they're thin enough — pound 'em a few more times!
 The thinner the better.

 Place the cutlets into a dish and marinate with the olive oil, lime juice, garlic and 2 teaspoons of adobo seasoning.
 Set the other ¼ tsp of adobo seasoning aside.

 In a dish, whisk the eggs.
 Place the flour in another dish.
 Place the breadcrumbs in a third dish and mix in the ¼ tsp of adobo seasoning.
 Set the 3 dishes aside for a sec.

 Dredge the pork chops 1 at a time in the flour, then quickly dunk both sides in the egg mixture and then coat both sides in the breadcrumbs.
 Lay each piece on a plate until you're ready to cook them.

-Spray the breaded pork chops with olive oil spray on both sides, then air fry for 15-20 minutes at 350 degrees F, until the milanesa are crispy and cooked through.
+Spray the breaded pork chops with olive oil spray on both sides, then air fry for 15-20 minutes at 350 degrees F, flipping half way through, until the milanesa are crispy and cooked through.

 Serve hot with your favorite Latin sides, like rice and beans.